 Public Service Loan Forgiveness: Many ways to save money

 In previous years, the media made a ton of noise over the 99% rejection rate of federal student loan borrowers for the PSLF program.
-There was panic over media coverage with borrowers questioning the validity of the program.
+There was panic over media coverage, with borrowers questioning the validity of the program.
 But here's the thing: You can use PSLF to your advantage with the right strategies.

-This panic quieted down with the success of the PSLF Waiver during the Biden administration.
+This panic quieted down with the success of the (now expired) PSLF Waiver during the Biden administration.
 But PSLF anxiety doesn't simply go away.
 It pops up again in different forms until your loans are gone.

 This list of 40 tips will work regardless of what's going on with the PSLF program.